-Requirements: High school diploma or GED; four units of high school English; one unit each of high school (or college) biology and chemistry; Algebra I, Geometry, and Algebra II for radiography applicants; Algebra I and Algebra II for dental hygiene applicants; Algebra I and either Geometry or Algebra II for Nursing applicants.
-High school diploma or GED or a rising senior in high school; one unit of biology and one unit of Algebra I for practical nursing applicants.
+Requirements: High school diploma or GED; four units of high school English; one unit each of high school (or college) biology and chemistry; Algebra I, Geometry, and Algebra II for Radiography applicants; Algebra I and Algebra II for Dental Hygiene applicants; Algebra I and either Geometry or Algebra II for Nursing applicants.
+High school diploma or GED or a rising senior in high school; one unit of biology and one unit of Algebra I for Practical Nursing applicants.
+High school diploma or GED; four units of high school English; two units of high school (or college) biology, chemistry, or physics (preferred); and one unit of high school Algebra I, Geometry, and Algebra II for Radiation Oncology applicants.
 Science and mathematics prerequisites must be completed with a grade of "C" or better.

-Developmental courses may be taken to replace high school prerequisites.
+Developmental courses may be taken to replace high school requirements.